Common canal boat holiday

 A – All bed linen is provided – sheets, pillows, pillow cases, duvets and duvet covers to suit the combination of single and double beds on your narrowboat for each of the crew members.

 A – You are welcome to fish subject to holding the appropriate rod/fishing licences for the waterway that you are on but please don’t bring live bait onto your narrowboat.

 Q – Do we have to pay for a licence?

 A – Your canal boat will be licenced for the waterway it is on, whether canals or a river.
 You will have to pay a visitor licence if taking a narrowboat from the River Thames base at Oxford onto the canals or if taking a boat from any other base onto the River Avon or River Thames.

 Q – Can I cruise at night?

 A – Hire boats are not permitted to cruise after dusk or before dawn – you will need to be moored up by nightfall.

-of the canal is shallow to avoid creating a wash (wave) that can damage the canal bank.
+A – Your narrowboat will travel at a maximum three miles per hour on the canals, equivalent to a comfortable walking pace, but you will need to go slower past moored boats or where the depth of the canal is shallow to avoid creating a wash that can damage the canal bank.
 Each lock will take around 20 minutes to negotiate from start to finish.

-A – Part of the fun and relaxation is enjoying a drink whilst cruising along.
-Please remember that for the safety of yourself and others, you must not drive a boat under the influence of excess alcohol.
+A – Part of the fun and relaxation of a canal boat holiday is enjoying a drink whilst cruising along.
+Please remember that for the safety of yourself and others, you must not drive a narrowboat under the influence of excess alcohol.
 Doing so would also invalidate your damage waiver.

-A – Your boat will be ready from 3.00pm and should be returned by 9.00am on the morning of your departure.
+A – Your narrowboat will be ready from 3pm and should be returned to its canal boat base by 9am on the morning of your departure.